-New Jersey resources are harmed by invasive tree pests like the spongy moth, emerald ash borer, and spotted lanternfly, all of which can spread via the movement of firewood.
-To prevent further damage to trees, state authorities in New Jersey ask that you use locally sourced firewood that was cut within 50 miles of where you burn it.
-Additionally, 13 counties in New Jersey and many counties in nearby states are subject to stricter firewood rules due to a quarantine for the spotted lanternfly.
-In NJ, the quarantine prohibits the movement of firewood out of quarantined areas without decontamination and accompanying documentation.
+Trees in New Jersey are killed by invasive forest pests like the spongy moth, emerald ash borer, and spotted lanternfly, all of which can spread to new areas via the movement of firewood.
+To prevent further damage, state authorities in New Jersey ask that you use locally sourced firewood that was cut within 50 miles of where you burn it.
+Additionally, New Jersey and many counties in nearby states are regulated for the spotted lanternfly pest; the New Jersey spotted lanternfly quarantine prohibits the movement of firewood without thoroughly checking to ensure the wood is not contaminated with any life stage of the insect – including its camouflaged eggs!

-Further restrictions on the movement or use of firewood in New Jersey vary across land, park, and campground authorities.
+Further restrictions on firewood in New Jersey vary across land, park, and campground authorities.
 Many areas under federal and private management prohibit the use of firewood from out-of-state or from non-local sources.
 On state lands, New Jersey’s Division of Parks and Forestry encourages recreationists to buy firewood at the state park or forest where you intend to stay.
+Several nearby states will not permit the entry of firewood from New Jersey unless it has been certified, heat-treated to kill any potential pests.
 Be sure to find out the firewood rules in your area and destination before transporting firewood.

 New Jersey Web Resources: